Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-2/_index.md

 ## Move your card to the REVIEW column (AFTER YOUR PULL REQUEST IS MERGED!
 NOT BEFORE!)

 This will feel very familiar.
-Do what it takes to get your card complete.
+Do what it takes to get your card to the complete column.